vcrsoft/vcrsoft.github.io/resources.md

 permalink: /resources/
 ---

-# AI Lead Qualification for Home Service Pros
+# AI Diagnostic Automation for Commercial Service Pros

-Learn how an AI-powered **lead qualification chatbot** can transform your home service business.
-From pre-qualifying leads to delivering polished, actionable reports, this virtual assistant helps you focus on real opportunities, cut wasted trips, and respond faster—all without lifting a phone.
+Explore how an AI-powered **diagnostic chatbot** can streamline service intake for your commercial clients — restaurants, apartments, hotels, or offices.
+Instead of phone calls or vague service requests, your chatbot gathers detailed fault information automatically and delivers a structured diagnostic report to your inbox.

+This approach helps your team prepare better, eliminate wasted diagnostic time, and ensure technicians arrive on-site ready to work.

 {% for resource in site.resources %}
   {% unless resource.url contains "/resources/examples/" %}